solo-io/gloo/docs/content/installation/enterprise/_index.md

 ## Enterprise UI

-For version 1.8.9 and later, Gloo Edge Enterprise includes the user interface (UI) by default.
-Prior versions have the UI only when you enable Gloo Federation.

-Note that when you enable Gloo Federation in version 1.8.9 or later, the UI does not show any data until you [register one or more clusters]({{< versioned_link_path fromRoot="/guides/gloo_federation/cluster_registration/" >}}).
+Gloo Edge Enterprise includes the user interface (UI) by default.
+Note that when you enable Gloo Federation, the UI does not show any data until you [register one or more clusters]({{< versioned_link_path fromRoot="/guides/gloo_federation/cluster_registration/" >}}).
 If you do not use Gloo Federation, the UI shows the installed Gloo Edge instance automatically without cluster registration.

 To disable Gloo Federation, you can set `gloo-fed.enabled=false` during installation as shown in the following examples.